No, Lima did not copy the French tango!

 5) Argentine vals.

 On his very first page, Lima says something which none of the European sources caught.
-He says that his method
+He says that the Argentine method

 of dancing tango "serves as the base for learning different dances without needing the teacher, such as the waltz...